 Two more great tea herbs are lemon balm and lemon verbena.
 Lemon balm is less invasive than mint, and when used fresh will give your teas a refreshing citrus aroma and taste.
 It is fairly mild, and goes well with other herbs.
 Cut this perennial way back in fall after harvesting the leaves for drying.

 One of the most colorful tea herbs is bee balm, also called monarda, Oswego tea or bergamot.
 It requires moist and fertile soil, but rewards you with gorgeous red spiky flower heads.
-The bees and humingbirds love the flowers.
-The stalks, flowers and leaves all have a spicy orange scent, and the leaves are what give Earl Grey tea its special bouquet.
+The bees and hummingbirds love the flowers.
+The stalks, flowers and leaves all have a spicy orange scent, and the leaves give Earl Grey tea its special bouquet.

 Another very common herb for tea is chamomile, known for its soothing and calming properties.
-Chamomile flowers are gathered and dried for teas, which must never be oversteeped.
-It blends well with mints or lemon balm.
+Chamomile flowers are gathered and dried for teas, and blend well with lavender, mints or lemon balm.
 A lavender-chamomile blend makes a soothing nighttime tea, relaxing you for sleep.